Ar Tonelico: Third Generations

-Girls that are born human but have Reyvateil abilities awakening at a later point in their life, which are always the result of the union between a human and a Reyvateils, and have a rather relative low probability of awakening.
+Girls that are born human but have Reyvateil abilities awakening at a later point in their life, which are always the result of the union between a human and a Reyvateil, and have a rather relative low probability of awakening.
 Strictly speaking, since they are just humans that were erroneously recognized as Reyvateils by the Song Servers due to their strong Reyvateil factors, they typically are inferior to the Pureblooded β-Types due to the enormous difference in ability between each girl, which is why they are given a test called the Hexagonal Plate Test and from its results, they are assigned a rank that goes from A to D in Sol Ciel.
 Unlike the Reyvateil Origins and the Pureblooded β-Types, they grow and age in the same way humans do.
 As the Reyvateils abilities begin devouring their human life force after they awaken, they have extremely short life spans, thus requiring to have administered at fixed intervals a life extending agent called "Diquility" in order to prolong their lives.
 Without Diquility, the most they can live is around 20 years.
 Either way, even if they receive their needed Diquility doses, the most a Third Generation Reyvateil will live is around 40 years.

-Reyvateil factors are inherited from parents to children, so there are normal humans that have Reyvateil blood in their genealogy, and in the case of males, they can have strong Reyvateil factors yet they will never manifest them, while there are also potential Reyvatiel women that carry the factors but don't manifest them.
+Reyvateil factors are inherited from parents to children, so there are normal humans that have Reyvateil blood in their genealogy, and in the case of males, they can have strong Reyvateil factors yet they will never manifest them, while there are also potential Reyvateil women that carry the factors but don't manifest them.
 For example, the protagonist of the first game, Lyner, had an extremely high probability of awakening as a Third Generation Reyvateil if he had been born female due to the strength of the Reyvateil factors he carries.

-However, there is an exception to this, as in the Sol Cluster region, the Neo Atlas Faction of Archia scattered several anomalous Reyvateil factors in preparation for execution their "Human Evolution Project", which fundamentally allows anyone to connect their minds to a Song Server regardless of gender or Reyvateil awakening, yet if these humans suffer a strong surge of emotion, they will fall into a condition that will cause them to go berserk and their minds to be completely destroyed.
+However, there is an exception to this, as in the Sol Cluster region, the Neo Atlas Faction of Archia scattered several anomalous Reyvateil factors in preparation for the execution of their "Human Evolution Project", which fundamentally allows anyone to connect their minds to a Song Server regardless of gender or Reyvateil awakening, yet if these humans suffer a strong surge of emotion, they will fall into a condition that will cause them to go berserk and their minds completely destroyed.
 This is known as a disease called the "Border Disease", and the Origin of said region, Tyria, has once jokingly called the humans possessing these anomalous factors "Medleys".